liviqe-ios/Liviqe/PRIVACY_POLICY.md

 ## Third-Party Services

-Liviqe does **not** integrate with or rely on any third-party services that collect or process user data.
+LiviQe does **not** integrate with or rely on any third-party services that collect or process user data.

 If future versions introduce optional third-party features, this Privacy Policy will be updated accordingly.

 ## Children’s Privacy

-Liviqe does not knowingly collect any data from anyone, including children under the age of 13.
+LiviQe does not knowingly collect any data from anyone, including children under the age of 13.
 Since no data is collected, no personal information of children can be stored or processed.

 ## Changes to This Privacy Policy